 That's because the light-collecting power of a mirror is proportional to its area rather than its diameter.
 Allowing for the hexagonal shape of the segments and the hole in the center, the effective area of Webb's mirror is 269 square feet (25 square meters), compared with 43 square feet (4 square meters) for Hubble.
 That equates to a performance improvement of better than a factor of six.

-Located at the L2 point, the JWST will sit in constant bright sunshine.
+Located at the L2 point, the JWST sits in constant bright sunshine.
 This is healthy for the equipment in the spacecraft bus, but bad news for the optical instruments and science module.
 Because they observe via infrared, these need to be kept as cold as possible in order to function correctly.

 So the two halves of the spacecraft will be separated by a huge, kite-shaped, five-layer sunshield roughly the size of a tennis court.
 While the sunlit side may reach temperatures of 212 degrees Fahrenheit (100 degrees Celsius), the cold side will be as low as minus 394 F (minus 237 C) according to NASA's JWST website.